svenssonjoel/lispBM/CONTRIBUTING.md

       contribute the code.
    2. LICENSE COMPATIBILITY: The code submitted must be under a license compatible with GPL v3.
-   3. Points 1 and 2 apply to contributions including third party code as well as AI generated code.
+   3. Points 1 and 2 also apply to contributions including third party code as well as AI generated code.
 See sections **Third-party policy** and **AI policy**

 ## Style

-   The following are guidelines for styling of code.
+   The following are guidelines for styling of C code.

    Indentation: 2 spaces